Don Bryant (songwriter): Hi Records

-In 1960, the still teenage Bryant was offered a shot at songwriting, penning “I Got To Know” for The 5 Royales.
+In 1960, the still teenage Bryant was offered a shot at songwriting, penning "I Got To Know" for The 5 Royales.
 He wrote material for other artists at Hi Records while continuing to record with The Four Kings and as a solo artist, resulting in a 1969 solo album.
-However, with the success of Al Green, Otis Clay, and other vocalists at Hi, Bryant’s singing career took a backseat to writing, joining Earl Randle, Dan Greer, and Darryl Carter as Hi's top staff writers.
+However, with the success of Al Green, Otis Clay, and other vocalists at Hi, Bryant's singing career took a backseat to writing, joining Earl Randle, Dan Greer, and Darryl Carter as Hi's top staff writers.
 Bryant is credited on as many as 154 titles.

 By 1970, Willie Mitchell had begun to pair Bryant with his newest act, a young Ann Peebles, for whom he wrote "99 Pounds" and "Do I Need You."
 The pair co-wrote the Top 40 hit "I Can't Stand the Rain" in 1973, and were married the following year.
-Bryant spent much of the subsequent decade writing and opening for Peebles, with his final Hi single coming in 1981, a duet with his wife called "Mon Belle-Amour."
+Bryant spent much of the subsequent decade writing and opening for Peebles, with his final Hi single coming in 1981, a duet with his wife called "Mon Belle-Amour".

 Bryant focused mainly on gospel albums throughout the 1980s and 1990s, and ultimately stopped performing altogether outside of church services.

 Return to performing

 Following a conversation between producer Scott Bomar and former Hi Records drummer Howard Grimes, Bryant was invited to perform as a vocalist with Memphis-based soul homage outfit The Bo-Keys.
 After some convincing from Grimes, Bryant accepted and, within a few months, found the inspiration to return to the studio.
-Bryant and The Bo-Keys recorded Don’t Give Up on Love in the fall of 2016, which was released on the Fat Possum label in 2017.
-The album features an array of Bryant’s past triumphs as well as new material.
+Bryant and The Bo-Keys recorded Don't Give Up on Love in late 2016, which was released on the Fat Possum label in 2017.
+The album featured an array of Bryant's past triumphs as well as new material.

-In 2020 Bryant and the Bo-Keys collaborated again on the Fat Possum Records release You Make Me Feel which was nominated for a Grammy in 2020.
+In 2020, Bryant and the Bo-Keys collaborated again on the Fat Possum Records release You Make Me Feel which was nominated for a Grammy Award.